-Time Trials.
+Time Trials/Staggered Starts.
 The first priority will be to modify your race so that people don't gather in large crowds.
 One of the most crowded points in any race is the starting line, where everyone is packed together in a small area awaiting the signal to go.
 To avoid this, the simplest solution is to change your race into a time trial, where runners leave individually or in small groups.
 The starting line will have to be left open long enough to accomplish this.
-You'll need to assign runners approximate starting times, and if you send them off in as close to fastest-to-slowest order as possible, it will keep them spread out along the course.
-It will be interesting to see the methods that different races use to accomplish this.
-Will they ask runners to supply their pace at registration so that they can be properly sorted?
-Bib numbers can be assigned with the lowest numbers having the fastest pace, so that it will be easy to make sure that runners leave in order.
-Or perhaps runners will be left to self-sort and you can have set times for each pace to leave the starting line.
+You'll need to assign runners approximate starting times, and if you send them off in as close to fastest-to-slowest order as possible, it will keep them spread out along the course and minimize passing.
+At registration time ask your runners for their pace per mile, or estimated finish time, and assign bib numbers accordingly - lowest bib numbers to fastest runners.
+This makes it easy to line everyone up at the start with the fastest runners going off first.
+If you only have a small field of runners (under 100 or so) you can probably let them self-sort by pace and ask them to stay spread out in the start area.
 Because everyone will be leaving the start at different times, all scoring will have to be on net/chip time rather than gun time.
-In order to do this, of course, GSRS will need to bring start mats, which may mean bringing more staff and equipment.
+In order to do this GSRS will normally bring start mats, which may mean bringing more staff and equipment.
+With small fields of runners who leave the line only one or two at a time, we have ways to time it manually (non-chip) if necessary.
 The layout of your course may need to be modified as well.
 If you have a common start/finish line and hundreds of people, you likely won't be able to start everyone before the finishers arrive.
+It isn't social distancing to have finishers arriving at the same place others are leaving.
 So you'd need to design a course where the start line is positioned in a way that runners never come back through.
 Your course distance may need to be slightly modified as well, which could result in the course distance not being certified.
 For some detailed statistical study on how this kind of starting process might be used at large races, see this study done by RunSignUp on Starting Line Bottleneck Analysis Post COVID-19.

 Porta-Potties.
-Can porta-potties be used safely?
-If runners are arriving in more staggered waves, that doesn't mean you'll need fewer porta-potties.
-The more you have, the smaller the lines and the fewer people who will use each.
+If runners are arriving in more staggered waves, that may mean you'll need fewer porta-potties as there will be fewer people on site at any time.
+But the more you have, the smaller the lines and the fewer people who will use each.
 Be sure that the brand you rent has plenty of hand-sanitizer.
 Can you rent hand-washing stations?
 Should you hire workers or assign volunteers to do frequent quick cleanings?
 If there are public rest rooms, you'll certainly want a janitor on site keeping them as clean as possible and making sure the soap doesn't run out.

 Shared items.
 Do you have items that are often shared between runners?
-Pens used to fill out registration forms?
-Ipads used for registration or results?
-Door handles used to get into your registration area or rest rooms?
+While evidence of transmission of the virus from hard services is lacking, runners may feel more comfortable if they aren't required to touch items used by other runners.
+Things like pens used to fill out registration forms, tablets or computers used for registration or results, door handles used to get into your registration area or rest rooms.
 What can you do to sanitize these items between uses?
-Assuming supplies are available, hand sanitizer should be readily available in multiple locations.
+Hand sanitizer should be readily available in multiple locations.

 Communication.
 Above all, communicate frequently with your registrants beforehand to let them know about your social distancing guidelines.
-Individuals who are COVID-positive, or experiencing symptoms, or even living with a COVID-positive person, should be told not to come.
+Individuals who are COVID-positive, or experiencing symptoms, or have recently been in close physical contact with a COVID-positive person, should be told not to come.
 Refunds or transfers should be available to encourage these people to stay home.
-Have all of your registrants read this page of advice from the RRCA on running safetly.
+Suggest they read this page of advice from the RRCA on running safely.
 Ultimately there is no way to make your event 100% safe from the virus and runners should be made aware that by participating in your event they are taking a risk.
 Remind them to take responsibility for their own personal safety.